 By embracing the future of digital buying and selling, IBM makes sure that its resellers will meet the modern demands of always-on industries in a low touch environment.
 IBM’s cloud portfolio hosts 150+ SaaS applications - essentially everything necessary to reinvent a reseller catalog with ready-to-deploy solutions and minimum impact on IT resources.
 All IBM XaaS offerings are API enabled to seamlessly work with any cloud infrastructure resellers are leveraging.
 They are also designed to fit existing SaaS catalogs while providing an additional value.

-The new Third-Party Marketplaces Reseller program is developed to eliminate the up-front investments resellers can have in transitioning from on-premise to cloud subscription sales.
+The new Cloud Marketplaces Reseller program is developed to eliminate the up-front investments resellers can have in transitioning from on-premise to cloud subscription sales.
 When partnering resellers with cloud aggregators (and with the CA’s cloud commerce platform), IBM makes taking the decision to transform business structures easier.
 And ultimately allow them to get onboard with the new customer’s requirements (simple, transparent and fast buying progress) while breaking up with one-sided partner like box-movers’ distributors with no GTM strategy to grow their resellers.

 IBM SaaS Resellers’ Success Stories